Last updated on January 6, 2026

 This one’s pretty simple.
 Unless you’re really, really craving mythic rare cards specifically, you should just buy normal packs.
 They’re 300 gold cheaper each at only 1,000 gold versus 1,300 gold, and they contribute the same amount to your wildcard progress.

-And you wind up with some extra Vault progress and gems for your troubles if you manage duplicate rares that you already have sets of.
+And you wind up with some extra Vault progress and gems for your troubles if you manage to open duplicate rares that you already have playsets of.

 Draft

 This is my personal favorite way to pick up new cards and farm currency.
-Sure, I may not always win, but if you’re good at Draft and like the format then it’s worth cranking them out one after another.
+Sure, I may not always win, but if you’re good at Arena Drafts and like the client's play modes then it’s worth cranking them out one after another.

-You should check out Arena Tutor for some assistance in your drafting if you like Drafts and want to be able to make this work but are worried about whether or not you’ll succeed.
-You can also practice drafting using our Draft simulator.
+You should check out Arena Tutor for some assistance if you like Drafts but are worried about whether or not you can earn the wins to pay for the next draft.
+You can practice drafts with our Draft simulator.
 There’s no shortage of ways to refine your drafting skill, so give it a shot if this sounds like a fun way to farm cards and wildcards!

 Open The Vault

-This is extremely straightforward and you’re already doing it.
-You’re making progress on the Vault whether you open mythic or normal packs.
+This is extremely straightforward and you already do it.
+You make progress on the Vault whether you open mythic or normal packs.
 Once you own four copies of a card, every copy you open of that card onwards grants Vault progress.

 You land one mythic, two rare, and three uncommon wildcards when you finally open the Vault.
-It isn’t much, but it can be helpful when you make that final stretch towards finishing your deck.
-And this is just constantly happening so you never need to put any work into it actively.
-It’s all passive income.
+It isn’t much, but it is helpful when you make that final stretch to finish your deck.
+And this is passive income just for collecting on Arena.

 Should the Price for Mythic Packs Be Lowered?

 If they were exclusively mythic wildcards that would be fine because then it would be no different from opening a mythic rare card, but it can be a rare wildcard.
-That’s not fine, believe it or not, because we came to these packs for mythics.
+That’s not fine because we come to these packs for mythics.

-But I think I’d prefer to see rare wildcards be taken out of the pool of possibility that mythic packs offer.
-The price point would make sense after that.
-Maybe it could stand to drop to 1,200 gold, but that’s just me.
+I’d prefer to see rare wildcards be taken out of the pool of possibility that mythic packs offer.

 Wrap Up